MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/WebAss Specification.md

         - don't use bad colour combinations (for example, red on black, purple on black, purple on red, blue on purple, black on red)
         - recommend a maximum screen size should be 1024x768, though you should design your web site to cope with larger (and smaller) screens.
         - consider what will happen if your marker uses a smaller screen (eg: 800x600)
-    - do not have large image files - keep pictures to less than 100kb, larger ones may attract penalties - pay attention to the checker output
+    - do not have large image files - keep pictures to less than 100kb, larger ones may attract penalties - pay attention to the checker [[Output]]
     - do not make pages so wide that they can't be read unless you scroll horizontally
     - don't become a site on [http://webpagesthatsuck.comLinks to an external site.](http://webpagesthatsuck.com/)
 - Ethics and Rules
     - don't put advertisements or animations on your web site.
-    - do not put private information on your web site eg date of birth, home address, credit card details.
+    - do not put private information on your web site eg date of birth, [[Home]] address, credit card details.
 This is a PUBLIC website.
     - you MUST acknowledge graphic files downloaded from [[the internet]].
 It is sufficient to put them in a HTML comment adjacent to the image tag.
 This is for legal copyright reasons as well as ethical ones.
     - you MUST NOT use style sheets or designs from anyone else - this includes open source and commercial style sheets and frameworks eg bootstrap!
 Read the [important heads up](https://canvas.uts.edu.au/courses/30534/pages/how-to-be-successful-in-this-subject?module_item_id=1602854)on how not to fail.
     - this is an individual assessment, no group work is permitted